skillsit-hu/es2025-s17-training-competition-hu/modules-overview.md

 ### Deployment

 When you commit and push your work, the deployment will start automatically.
 You can follow the process in the Gitea interface under the Action tab.
-Once the deployment is complete, your project will be available at `https://module-X-YYYY.sudsy.com`, where `X` is the module number and `YYYY` is your 4-digit PIN.
+Once the deployment is complete, your project will be available at `https://XXX-module_Y.ssa.skillsit.hu`, where `Y` is the module number and `XXX` is your username.

 ### Database access

-You will have your own database on the MySQL database server (`db.sudsy.com`) available on the local network.
+You will have your own database on the MySQL database server (`db.ssa.skillsit.hu`) available on the network.
 You will need to use this database for development, and the same database will provide the data for your projects deployed to the server.
-A database dump will be provided to get the initial data.
-During the marking, the database will be restored to its original state using the same dump.
-Your backend solution also uses this database.